 Although there are no well-established natural treatments for minor burns, several preliminary studies suggest a few options for reducing pain and speeding healing.

-A series of studies done in India found that a combination of raw honey and gauze was significantly better than conventional types of bandages for superficial burns treated at a hospital.
+A series of studies found that a combination of raw honey and gauze was significantly better than conventional types of bandages for superficial burns treated at a hospital.
 1-3 The burns covered with honey healed faster and with less frequent infection than the burns covered with other types of bandages.
 Other studies of varying quality have also found evidence of benefit.
-26,27
+26-28

 Potato peel has also been used successfully in developing countries as a replacement for more expensive conventional bandages.
 4